learnWeb3/iprotego/README.md

 # Iprotego

+This is an authenticated file uploader linked to a third party identity provider.
+The developped solution builds upon the architecture schema 2b described in the initial project scoping document.
+A mongo db database has been added in order to save documents relations to a user uploading it which was out of the scope of the project.

+## Service list

+The platform has been divided in multiple services here is a breakdown.

+- MongoDB database (application data)
+- PostgreSQL database (keycloak datas)
+- Keycloak third party identity provider (JAVA)
+- Iprotego API (NestJS)
+- Iprotego app (NextJS)

 ## iprotego app

 This repository contains the code related to the iprotego api user interface in order to upload files.